SeisComP/main/apps/tools/inventory/scinv/descriptions/scinv.rst

 .. hint::

    Stream lists in NSLC format (NET.STA.LOC.CHA) may be generated when combining with :option:`--nslc`.
-Such lists can be used as input fir filtering waveforms, e.g., to :ref:`scmssort` or :ref:`scart`.
+Such lists can be used as input for filtering waveforms, e.g., to :ref:`scmssort` or :ref:`scart`.

    .. code-block:: sh